Procedures

 -- Get all cluster configurations

-CALL sys.get_cluster_config();
+CALL sys.get_cluster_configs();

-Set or delete a cluster configuration dynamically.
+Set cluster configurations dynamically.

 Syntax:

--- Set a configuration value
+-- Set configuration values

-CALL [catalog_name.]sys.set_cluster_config(
+CALL [catalog_name.]sys.set_cluster_configs(

 )